 - Keep toys with feathers only for supervised playtime

 Hybrid Savannah kittens can offer challenges.
 But the enjoyment and entertainment they provide is endless.
 Being prepared for the possible challenges will only make your relationship with your new companion more rewarding.
 Seeing your kitten’s eager face when you return home, so happy to see you and wanting to play, makes you look forward to the end of the day and getting home to your cat.
-We hope you enjoy every moment of preparing/kitten-proofing your home and training your new Savannah kitten!
+We hope this helps give you some tips on taking care of a Savannah cat and that you enjoy every moment of preparing/kitten-proofing your home as well as training your new Savannah kitten!